peterwilliams97/pdf-search/README.md

 `examples/index_search_example.go`

 This program shows how to use the APIs in `index_search.go` to
-* create indexes over PDF files
+* create indexes over PDF files,
-* search those indexes using full-text search
+* search those indexes using full-text search, and
-* mark up PDF files with the locations of the search matches on pages
+* mark up PDF files with the locations of the search matches on pages.

 It has 3 types of index
-* on-disk.
+* On-disk.
 These can be as large as your disk but are slower.
-* in-memory with the index stored in a Go struct.
-Faster but limited to (virual) memory size.
+* In-memory with the index stored in a Go struct.
+Faster but limited to (virtual) memory size.
-* in-memory with the index serialized to a []byte.
+* In-memory with the index serialized to a []byte.
 Useful for non-Go callers such as web apps.

 Other Example Programs
 ---------------------